2026 Date Announced

 ABOUT THE MARTIN-LYSICRATES PRIZE

-The annual Martin-Lysicrates Prize, first award in 2017, celebrates the best new Australian writing in theatre for young people.
-At the heart of the Martin Lysicrates Prize are young people and their worldview.
+The annual Martin-Lysicrates Prize, first awarded in 2017, celebrates the best new Australian writing in theatre for young people.
+At the heart of the Martin-Lysicrates Prize are young people and their worldview.
 Young people are the inspiration and intended audience of this unique commission; as well as key participants in the process of awarding the annual Prize.

-The Martin Lysicrates Award is a genuine endeavour to inspire new stories and support playwrights to develop original scripts ready for production consideration.
-Along with a full commission, the winner enters a dramaturgical process, providing a fantastic opportunity for a playwright to work with a dramaturge from Australia’s leading producer of new works for young people.
+The Martin-Lysicrates Award is a genuine endeavour to inspire new stories and support playwrights to develop original scripts ready for production consideration.
+Along with a full commission, the winner enters a dramaturgical process, providing a fantastic opportunity for a playwright to work with a dramaturg from Australia’s leading producer of new works for young people.

 You are invited to submit the first 10-12 minutes of a new play for young people aged 12 – 15 years.
 The play must be able to be performed by no more than 4 actors (actors can perform multiple roles).
 Actors can include adults and young people.